Learn more about our past programming below, or check out our current season for upcoming performances.

 livestream concert and virtual reception

-Daniel Lee and Jeffrey Grossman recorded sonatas Joseph Bologne and Jacquet de La Guerre (and some Bach) in New York; Nicholas DiEugenio and Mimi Solomon recorded Schubert in North Carolina; Ezra Seltzer recorded Colombi in Upstate New York.
+Daniel Lee and Jeffrey Grossman recorded sonatas by Joseph Bologne and Jacquet de La Guerre (and some Bach) in New York; Nicholas DiEugenio and Mimi Solomon recorded Schubert in North Carolina; Ezra Seltzer recorded Colombi in Upstate New York.

 While performing concerts for in-person audiences wasn’t possible this year, we instead debuted a free donor-supported Virtual Season, including the release of 30+ videos and three newly-recorded virtual concerts.